The 125th San Juan Cherry Festival is Saturday: Cherry-themed delights, parade and fun

-The community is invited to the 125th annual Cherry Festival this Saturday, June 24 in the community of North San Juan beginning with a parade at 10 a.m., according to Nevada County officials.

-The community is invited to the 125th annual Cherry Festival this Saturday, June 24 in the community of North San Juan beginning with a parade at 10 a.m., according to Nevada County officials.
+The community is invited to the 125th annual Cherry Festival this Saturday, June 24 beginning with a parade at 10 a.m., according to Nevada County officials.

-The parade begins at the corner of Oak Tree Road and Highway 49, and travels through downtown North San Juan to the North San Juan Community Center located at 29190 State Highway 49.
+The parade begins at the corner of Oak Tree and Highway 49 to the North San Juan Community Center located at 29190 State Highway 49 in North San Juan.

 The Cherry Festival is a major fundraiser for the North San Juan Community Center that offers arts, crafts, food and entertainment for children of all ages.